alexmouquet/JPaint/README.md

 JPaint is a Java application allowing the user to draw movable shapes on a window and to color them.

+*Project realized in Nov.
+2014 during my training as engineer*

 Techs
 -----------